 The key is to keep the stain from penetrating the surface of your designer bag.

 1. Remove stains right away.

 If you happen to get a stain on your designer bag, the first thing you need to do is this: Do not panic!
 As long as you know the source of the stain and the material of your designer bag, you can remove the stain with little to no visible damage.

-When cleaning a designer bag made with nylon, for example, you need to hand-wash it gently using mild soap and water, rinse and press the water out using a large clean towel.
+When cleaning a designer bag made with nylon, you need to hand-wash it gently using mild soap and water, rinse, and press the water out using a large clean towel.
 Then air-dry instead of using a hairdryer.